Fradm98/qupytex/README.md

 # qupytex
-qupytex is a Quantum Phase Transition Explorer Python package that allows researchers to characterize the complex landscape of Quantum Phase Transitions in Quantum Many-Body Systems
+qupytex is a Quantum Phase Transition Explorer Python package that allows researchers to characterize the complex landscape of Quantum Phase Transitions in Quantum Many-Body Systems.